 Once again, in conjunction with the Fine Press Book Association, the PBFA is organising the longest standing fine press fair in the world: the Oxford Fine Press Book Fair in Oxford, UK.
-The Fair will be held on 2nd and 3rd November Stand application forms will be sent out in the early part of 2013.
-Those who exhibited at the 2011 or 2009 fair will automatically receive an application form; others should email firstname.lastname@example.org to be placed on the list.
-Note that there are generally more applications than available spaces.
+The Fair will be held on 2nd and 3rd November, 2013. .

 Admission is by catalogue at the door on the day.
 Valid both days, it includes admission to all of the lectures on the second day.
 Admission price, including catalogue and lectures, is £5 per person.
 Refreshments will be available.

 The exhibitors are expected to include private presses from the UK, the Americas, Russia, Asia, and continental Europe, as well as dealers in fine press books, suppliers of fine printing materials, and related societies.
-A full list of exhibitors will be published here closer to the event.
+A full list of exhibitors can be found here.

 Judges' Choice Awards

-Three judges will be given carte blanche to select four or five books, published since the last fair, that they think are especially worthy of attention according to the criteria that they choose, perhaps including innovation, value for money, use of unusual materials or format, originality, work of promise from a new press, printing excellence, quality of illustration, unusual subject, etc. An announcement of the chosen books will be made on the Sunday afternoon and the presses will receive certificates printed at Whittington Press.
-Submission of entries is not required: any book on display at the Fair will be eligible.
+Three judges will be given carte blanche to select four or five books from those on display and published since the last fair that they think are especially worthy of attention according to the criteria that they choose, perhaps including innovation, value for money, use of unusual materials or format, originality, work of promise from a new press, printing excellence, quality of illustration, unusual subject, etc. An announcement of the chosen books will be made on the Sunday afternoon and the presses will receive certificates printed at Whittington Press.

 Oxford Guild of Printers Private Press Book Award